 - 1. Refund computations will be based on scheduled course time of class attendance through the Last Date of Attendance (LDA).
 Leaves of absence, suspensions, and school holidays will not be counted as part of the scheduled class attendance. - 2.
 The effective date of termination for refund purposes will be the earliest of the following: - i.
 The last day of attendance if the student is terminated by the school; and/or - ii.
 The date of receipt of notice from the student; and/or - iii.
 By applying the attendance, conduct, or Satisfactory Academic Progress policies; and/or - iv.
 Two weeks (14 days, 10 school days) following the last date of attendance. - 3.
-If tuition and fees are collected in advance of entrance, and if after expiration of the 72-hour cancellation privilege, the student does not enter school, not more than \$100 shall be retained by CBET for the entire program. - 4.
-The minimum refund of the remaining tuition and fees will be the pro-rata portion of tuition, fees, and other charges that the number of hours remaining in the portion of the course or program for which the Student has been charged after the effective date of termination bears to the total number of hours in the portion of the course or program for which the Student has been charged, except that a student may not collect a refund if the Student has completed 75 percent or more of the total number of hours in the portion of the program for which the Student has been charged on the effective date of termination.
+If tuition and fees are collected in advance of entrance, and if after expiration of the 72-hour cancellation privilege. - 4.
+The minimum refund of the remaining tuition and fees will be the pro-rata portion of tuition, fees, and other charges that the number of hours remaining in the portion of the course or program for which the Student has been charged after the effective date of termination bears to the total number of hours in the portion of the course or program for which the Student may not collect a refund if the Student has completed 75 percent or more of the total number of hours in the portion of the program for which the Student has been charged on the effective date of termination.
 (More simply, the refund is based on the precise number of course time hours the student has paid for, but not yet used, at the point of termination, up to the 75% completion mark, after which no refund is due.)